mariebrandenburg/polynomials-of-polytropes/README.md

 sage -i pynormaliz
 ```

-Note that you need Macaulay2 to be installed and the M2 command available under in your `PATH` to use the Sage interface to Macaulay2.
+Note that you need Macaulay2 to be installed and the M2 command available in your `PATH` to use the Sage interface to Macaulay2.